linickx/phpbb_recent_topics/trunk/readme.txt

 `GRANT SELECT ON phpbb_database.phpbb_topics TO wp_user@localhost;`

+AND

+`GRANT SELECT ON phpbb_database.phpbb_forums TO wp_user@localhost;`

 this can be achieved by logging into phpmyadmin as your phpbb user, selecting SQL and pasting the correct GRANT into the text box.

+== How to use the Insecure Database Connectivity Method ==

+From the phpbb_recent_topics admin / settings page, tick the .Enable Insecure Database Connection. box, and submit, when the page re-freshes you.ll have some more boxes to populate, from your phpbb config.php fill in

+`
+$dbuser = phpbb MySQL Database UserName
+$dbpasswd = phpbb MySQL Database Password
+$dbhost = phpbb MySQL Server
+`

+Click update, and you should be connected!